 Measuring the performance of your social media efforts involves analyzing multiple social media KPIs (Key Performance Indicators) in order to determine the ROI each social media strategy yields.
 In a nutshell, social media KPIs answer these 3 questions:

-· Are the campaigns increasing lead generation for you?
+- Do campaigns increase lead generation for you?

 That is why measuring your social media marketing matters.
 Allow us to elaborate further in 5 short points: